Eximee API

 Role and architecture

-Interface for starting and supervising process instances, managing user and automatic tasks, event communication and reviewing case history.
+Interface for launching and monitoring process instances, managing user and automatic tasks, event communication, and reviewing case history.
 Designed to work with EximeeBPMS and other engines implementing BPMN 2.0.

 Functional scope

-Process instances • start of a process instance (with separation of business and process data), • retrieval of instance details (including process and business variables).
+Process instances • start a process instance (with separation of business and process data), • retrieve instance details (including process and business variables).

-Process variables • change of a process variable value.
+Process variables • change the value of a process variable.

-User tasks (User Tasks) • retrieval of process and business data, • change of state, • approval with submission of variables, • management of the assigned user.
+User Tasks • retrieve process and business data, • change state, • approve together with sending variables, • manage the assigned user.

 Automatic tasks (Service Tasks) • asynchronous handling of service tasks.

-Event communication • sending a message to the process.
+Event communication • send a message to the process.

-Incidents • retrieval of incident information, • retrying the task where the incident occurred.
+Incidents • retrieve incident information, • retry the task where the incident occurred.

 Lists and history • task list, process list, case history.